MacKinnon on track to return for Game 1 against Blues - WHIZ News

 The difficult-to-contain Colorado Avalanche forward missed four of the final five games of the regular season with a lower-body injury.
 But coach Jared Bednar said he expects MacKinnon and forward Brandon Saad to be ready to go Monday night for the start of their best-of-seven series at Ball Arena.
 The top-seeded Avalanche went 5-3 against the Blues this season.

 “He’s such a big part of our hockey team, especially driving our offense,” Bednar said of MacKinnon.
-“To have him in for the start of the series would be what the doctored ordered.”
+“To have him in for the start of the series would be what the doctor ordered.”

+This may be bad news for St. Louis — leading scorer David Perron was added to the league’s COVID-19 protocol list Saturday, joining teammates Nathan Walker and Jake Walman on the list.
+Perron led the Blues with 58 points —19 goals and 39 assists in 56 games.

 MacKinnon finished second on the team with 65 points (20 goals, 45 assists), a point behind fellow linemate Mikko Rantanen (30, 36).